-Hot on the heels of Jim Jarmusch's Stooges documentary, Iggy drops this coffee table tome.
-A complete oral history, plus stacks of unseen artefacts.
+Hot on the heels of Jim Jarmusch's Stooges doc, Iggy drops this coffee table tome.
+A complete oral history, plus stacks of unseen artifacts.

 When asked how he chose Iggy Pop and The Stooges as the subject of his next book, author Jeff Gold contends, "It kind of chose me."
 As Gold tells it, he never wanted to write, but sometimes the most fruitful paths in life are lucked upon.
 Although Gold has been in the music biz for the past 20 years, most notably as Executive Vice President/General Manager of Warner Brothers Records, and later Vice President at A&M Records, it wasn't until relatively recently that he turned to publishing.
 His first foray— 101 Essential Rock Records: The Golden Age of Vinyl from The Beatles to The Sex Pistols—came about thanks to his friend Bryan Ray Turkotte, who oversees boutique publishing house Kill Your Idols.
 While chatting about the success of Turkotte's own book, Fucked Up + Photocopied (about the culture guerilla art in punk rock), he suggested that if Gold ever had an idea for a book, he would be interested in publishing it.
 Gold, an avid music collector who also runs the site RecordMecca, delivered a pitch on the spot, and by 2012, his book—self-described as "vinyl porn"—was available for purchase.